leonkloker/acquisolar/README.md

 * Accomplished Sprint 3: Setting up a structure to test and evaluate the sorting.
 Splitting up data-files, manually annotating them and looking for patterns and heuristics to feed into the prompt.
 Searching the web for alternative data sources and trying to generate some ourselves.
 * Plan for Sprint 4: Implement the insights from the data-research process into different versions of prompts and test them.
 Implement a multi dimensional prompt design to have more control over how the sorting performs.

+Magnus:
+* Accomplished Sprint 3: Minor code adjustments to fit with the frontend.
+For instance altering functions to create the directory so you can view how files load.
+Did several interviews to understand directoin going forward.
+Attended a 2 day course on M&A to understand the process and what you look for in documents.
+* Plan for Sprint 4: Setting up interviews to test the software.
+Create and test new visual prototypes with users.

 ## Summary Sprint 2